 Researching lawyers can be daunting.
 The sheer number of choices can be overwhelming.
 Online reviews are amazingly helpful.
 Look past online ratings and take time to read actual client reviews, especially those in the same industry as you.

 Ask other business owners about their experiences with their attorneys.
-Referrals from others in your industry are especially helpful.
+Referrals from others in your industry are helpful.
 Ask other business owners how they resolved conflicts or tough situations.
 Knowing that a lawyer has been successful in representing other business owners is a good indicator that they can fulfill your needs as well.

 Make a shortlist of candidates and sit down with each one.
-Ask thoughtful questions and follow up on their responses.
+Ask questions and follow up on their responses.
 The conversation should leave you feeling confident in their abilities.

 It’s best to use your business lawyer’s guidance and expertise even before your company gets off the ground.
 Creating your company with a strong legal foundation can protect you in the long run.
 This investment will likely save you money for years to come.